‘It’s pretty bad’: One-third of Revelstoke businesses report losses beyond 50% from COVID-19 - Revelstoke Review

 There’s a cacophony of excited barking and chains rattling as Eric Marsden gets ready to go dog sledding.
 Although he has no tours booked at Revelstoke Dogsled Adventures, the dogs still need to be exercised.

 While more than one-third of businesses in Revelstoke have lost revenues beyond 50 per cent due to COVID-19, those in tourism are hardest hit.
-Approximately two-thirds in that sector reported losses greater than 75 per cent, according to a survey by the Revelstoke Review.
+Approximately two-thirds in that sector reported losses greater than 75 per cent, according to a survey by Black Press Media.

 In his 12 years of operating, Marsden said he has never had such a slow winter.